MaxBittker/MaxBittker.github.io/src/pages/how-to-program-your-gpu-with-glslify.md

 ---
-title: How to Program Your GPU (and Not Do It Alone) [DinosaurJS 2018]
+title: How to Program Your GPU (and Not Do It Alone) @DinosaurJS
 path: how-to-program-your-gpu-with-glslify
 date: 2018-7-00 00:00:00
+video: "25:09"
 ---

 Talk I gave in 2018 at DinosaurJS, about shaders, GLSL, and how bundling tools like GLSL allow you to build your code from a common ecosystem and enable cool things